James Fitzjames: Resumption of naval career

 After many extremely dangerous adventures (he was nearly kidnapped and trapped in a besieged town) Fitzjames succeeded in returning to London.
 Here he was reunited with the surviving members of the expedition as they straggled back home.
-Sadly while he had been away, Robert Coningham had died suddenly and the remaining members of the Coningham family, all apparently in poor health, had sold their substantial house, Rose Hill, near Abbot's Langley, and were living at Watford.
+While he was away, Robert Coningham died suddenly, on 21 May 1836.

-On the expedition, Fitzjames formed lifelong friendships with two of the other Royal Navy officers participating, lieutenants Richard Cleaveland and Edward Charlewood.
-Cleaveland, Charlewood and Fitzjames found that contrary to the understanding of Colonel Chesney, the Admiralty refused to credit their service on the Euphrates Expedition as 'sea-time', and it therefore would not count towards their promotion.
-Chesney did everything in his power to support his subordinates, and after nearly a year the Admiralty relented and granted the three officers their promotions.
+On the expedition, Fitzjames formed a close friendship with one of the other Royal Navy officers participating, Edward Charlewood.
+Charlewood and Fitzjames found that contrary to the understanding of Colonel Chesney, the Admiralty refused to credit their service on the Euphrates Expedition as 'sea-time', and it therefore would not count toward their promotion.
+Chesney did everything in his power to support his subordinates, and after nearly a year the Admiralty relented and granted the officers their promotions.

-James Fitzjames resumed Royal Naval service and followed a much more conventional career path.
-Together with his friend Edward Charlewood, he next served on HMS Excellent, the recently established gunnery school, where he passed out with very high marks.
+Fitzjames resumed Royal Naval service and followed a much more conventional career path.
+Together with Charlewood, he next served on HMS Excellent, the recently established gunnery school, where he passed out with very high marks.
 At this time he also formed a close, albeit also professionally extremely useful, friendship with John Barrow, the son of Sir John Barrow, a highly influential Second Secretary to the Admiralty.
 From this point on the two men corresponded regularly.

 Egyptian–Ottoman War

 A highly qualified gunnery lieutenant, James Fitzjames was in demand: together with his experience of the Middle East, this won him the position of gunnery lieutenant on HMS Ganges in the Egyptian–Ottoman War of 1839 to 1840.
 He was regarded as an effective officer and was especially commended by Admiral Sir Charles Napier for landing at night to distribute a proclamation to Egyptian soldiers at their camp.
-It was very risky enterprise, but he was able to escape back to Ganges.
+It was a risky enterprise, but he escaped back to Ganges.

 When informed of this daring exploit Ibrahim Pasha, the Egyptian general, put a price on Fitzjames' head.
 Before service was completed, James Fitzjames was selected by Admiral Sir William Parker as gunnery lieutenant on HMS Cornwallis, his flagship for the force being assembled in Britain to fight the First Opium War.